Board of Trustees

 Mampho Marule

-Ms Marule believes that her municipal experience, leadership skills and her ability to solve problems will help her in the new role as a Trustee.
+Ms Marule believes that her municipal experience, leadership skills and problem-solving abilities are essential in her role as a Trustee.

 Mthokozisi Nzuza